Doctor insights on:

 What are the chances of metastatic renal cell cancer in a nephrectomised patient with clear cell carcinoma (fuhrman grade 2)?

 Deoxygenated blood enters the lungs from the right side of the heart and travels to the lungs.
 When you inspire, oxygen flows into the lungs, transverses the capilliares and attaches to hemoglobin down a gradient.
 At the same time, co2 diffuses into the capilaries and is expelled with exhalation.
 Oxygen rich blood then flows to the left side of the heart and into the ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Very high white blood cell count
+- High white cell count and lung cancer

-- Drugs that cause high white blood cell count in urine
+- Very high white blood cell count in urine

 - High white blood cell count in urine cancer

 - Cancer high white blood cell count

 - High white blood cell count and cancer